Kigzag/kigzag-docs-dep/src/payments.md

  - FTM (WFTM) - On Fantom Network
  - MOVR (WMOVR) - On Moonriver Network
  - ONE (WONE) - On Harmony Network

-**In case, a user doesn't own wrapped ERC20 version, we will integrate the function calls to wrap your native token.**

-Payments are acccepted in both fiat currency as well as in non-custodial way.

-#### Fiat Currency
-Paymenst can be done using credit card, debit card, and UPI or other country specific financial infrastructures.

-#### Non-custodial Service
-Paymenst can be done using metamask and other private wallet based login and interactions on public blockchains.